-We came across so many of such incidents where no one could do anything.
-We were left no choice but just to go with the flow.
-That makes Hajj a test of your all aspects of being a good Muslim.
+We came across so many such incidents where no one could do anything.
+We were left with no choice but just to go with the flow.
+That makes Hajj a test of all aspects of being a good Muslim.

 To Miqat Al Juhfah